Meeds122/EmailTracker/README.md

 the last hit time as well and have left that option in the csv file format specification.

 TODO:

 -Create optional command line argument to change default request location parser should be able to handle it.
-It only looks at the second to last item in the url -I'd like to change the csv spec to include headers for human readibility when imported into spreadsheet applications -When inserting the html tag into thunderbird, it attempts to resolve the img as well.
+It only looks at the second to last item in the url

+-I'd like to change the csv spec to include headers for human readibility when imported into spreadsheet applications

+-When inserting the html tag into thunderbird, it attempts to resolve the img as well.
 This could throw off the targeting of individuals.

 -Add last click time functionality

+-Webapp or GUI functionality.
+Probably in a seperate file

     Usage: mailtracker.py [OPTIONS]